fluent/fluentd-docs-gitbook/configuration/buffer-section.md

 </match>
 ```

-This is useful when output plugin has default chunk keys and disable it.
+This is particularly useful when the output plugin has its own default chunk keys and it needs to disable those.

 ## Placeholders

-When the chunk keys are specified, these values can be extracted in
-configuration parameter values.
-It depends on whether the plugin applies
-a method (`extract_placeholders`) on configuration values or not.
+When the chunk keys are specified, these values can be extracted in configuration parameter values.
+It depends on whether the plugin applies a method(`extract_placeholders`) on configuration values or not.

-This example is about `file` output plugin (file output plugin applies
+The following configuration shows `file` output plugin that applies `extract_placeholders` on `path`:
-`extract_placeholders` on `path`).

 ```
 # chunk_key: tag
 # ${tag} will be replaced with actual tag string
 <match log.*>
   @type         file
   path          /data/${tag}/access.log  #=> "/data/log.map/access.log"
   <buffer tag>
     # ...
   </buffer>
 </match>
 ```

-For timekey in buffer chunk keys, that time value can be extracted using
-`strptime` placeholders.
-The extracted time value is the first second of
-the timekey range.
+The value of `timekey` in buffer chunk keys can be extracted using `strptime` placeholders.
+The extracted time value is the first second of the timekey range.

+Example:

 ```
 # chunk_key: tag and time
 # ${tag[1]} will be replaced with 2nd part of tag ("map" of "log.map"), zero-origin index
 # %Y, %m, %d, %H, %M, %S: strptime placeholder are available when "time" chunk key specified

 <match log.*>
   @type         file
   path          /data/${tag[1]}/access.%Y-%m-%d.%H%M.log #=> "/data/map/access.2017-02-28.20:48.log"

   <buffer tag,time>
     timekey     1m
   </buffer>
 </match>
 ```

-Any keys specified in chunk keys are acceptable.
-If keys not in chunk
-keys were specified, Fluentd raises configuration errors for it.
+Any key is acceptable as a chunk key.
+If a key other than specified in the chunk keys is referenced, Fluentd raises configuration errors.

 ```
 <match log.*>
   @type         file
   path          /data/${tag}/access.${key1}.log #=> "/data/log.map/access.yay.log"
   <buffer tag,key1>
     # ...
   </buffer>